liferay/liferay-docs/develop/tutorials/articles/themes/creating-a-theme.markdown

         ./create.sh my-theme "My Theme"

-On WindowsX, you'd enter a command similar to the one in this example:
+On Windows, you'd enter a command similar to the one in this example:

         create.bat my-theme "My Theme"